 Thank you for agreeing to review a manuscript for the IEEE Transactions.
 Per your agreement with the Associate Editor, you are asked to complete the review within six weeks of receipt of the manuscript.
+(NOTE: if you are reviewing a paper in Transactions on Computational Imaging, you are asked to complete your review in four weeks.)
 For the review of revised manuscripts, reviewers are asked to complete their reviews within three weeks.
-Please note the peer review cycle for Signal Processing Letters is three weeks.
-Reminders of deadlines will be sent from the Publications Office in pursuit of this deadline.
+Please note, the peer review cycle for Signal Processing Letters is three weeks.
+Reminders will be sent from the Publications Office in pursuit of these deadlines.

 Any questions you may have about this manuscript or the review process should be directed to the Associate Editor.
-Questions that you may have related to access to Manuscript Central should be directed to the staff member listed in the email you received after agreeing to review the paper.
-Please refer to the Manuscript Number in all all correspondence or phone contacts with the Associate Editor or the Signal Processing Society Publications Office.
+Questions about accessing ScholarOne Manuscripts should be directed to the journal’s coordinator.
+Please refer to the manuscript ID number in all correspondence with the Associate Editor or the Signal Processing Society Publications Office.

-Please utilize the Manuscript Central system to submit your review.
+Please utilize the ScholarOne Manuscripts system to submit your review.
 Associate Editors cannot enter the reviews for you.
-Reviews of manuscripts submitted to the transactions are "blind" reviews, and the identity of every reviewer is carefully protected.
-However, you must make sure that there is no identifying information in the properties of any documents that you upload.
+Signal Processing Society operates on a “single-blind” reviewing system, in which the identity of every reviewer is carefully protected.
+However, you must ensure that there is no identifying information in the properties of any documents that you upload.

-In completing this and all sections of the form, desist from ad hominem remarks, even if you may have formed some strong negative opinions about the manuscript.
+In completing this and all sections of the form, avoid personal remarks, even if you may have formed some strong negative opinions about the manuscript.
 Reviews should be constructive and courteous and the reviewer should respect the intellectual independence of the author.
-If you have comments that you do not think should be read by the author, there is a separate place where you can enter confidential comments to the Associate Editor.
+If you have comments that you do not think should be read by the author, there is a separate field on the score sheet where you can enter confidential comments to the Associate Editor.

 In some cases, you may have the opportunity to review a paper that makes a particularly valuable contribution.
 If you think that the manuscript is award-quality, please complete the appropriate section.
 It is very helpful to us in identifying such papers.

-Once again, thanks for serving as a reviewer for the Transactions of the IEEE Signal Processing Society and for your timely response.
-Your participation adds value to the peer review process.
+Once again, thank you for serving as a reviewer for the Transactions of the IEEE Signal Processing Society and for your timely response.
+Your participation invaluable to the peer review process.